spitschan/ShapeToolbox/doc/source/qs-viewing.rst

 =======

-`Blender <http://www.blender.org/>`_ is a full-fledged 3D graphics creation and rendering software.
+`Blender <http://www.blender.org/>`_ is a full-fledged 3D graphics creation, animation, and rendering software.
 You can import obj-files to Blender for quick viewing of the models.

-Note: While Blender is great for viewing the shapes produced, it does not always work well with the the material and texture-mapping options in |toolbox|.
+While Blender is great for viewing the shapes produced, it might be tricky to make the material properties associated with the Wavefront .obj-file work (it also might be that the author just did not spend enough time trying to figure it out).
 If you want quick viewing of the shapes along with the materials and textures you've defined for the object, `view3dscene
 <http://castle-engine.sourceforge.net/view3dscene.php>`_ should do a
 good job.